-Housing services for expats moving to the UK
+Housing services for your move to the UK

-Finding a place to live is the most immediate practical challenge when you arrive in the UK.
-Whether you need short-term accommodation on arrival, a long-term rental, or are looking to buy — this directory covers housing providers with real experience supporting people relocating from abroad.
+Finding a place to live is the most immediate practical challenge when you arrive.
+Whether you need short-term accommodation on landing, a long-term rental, or are looking to buy, this directory covers providers with real experience supporting people relocating from abroad.
+Every listing is checked before it goes live, and the directory is always free to use.

 Browse sub-categories ↓